-You will be taught through tutor demonstrations, books, and printed and recorded music.
+You will be taught in live online sessions through tutor demonstrations, and printed and recorded music.
 You will play with other students, sometimes with piano and/or a backing track, and learn from one another.

 Students are expected to make time and space for instrumental practice.

 Are there any other costs?
 Is there anything I need to bring?

 A music stand and metronome are essential for practice at home.

 Please have manuscript paper and a pencil.
 You will be required to buy a saxophone book on the advice of the tutor.

 When I've finished, what course can I do next?

 Sax 2C ME612C